$p$-adic Hodge theory in rigid analytic families: Introduction

 In section~\ref{db-functors}, we prove Theorem~\ref{db-functors-thm}.
 This generalizes results of Sen, Fontaine, and Berger.
 We deduce that each $\D_{\B_\ast}(V)$ is $A$-finite, and that the formation of $\D_{\HT}(V)$ and $\D_{\dR}(V)$ commutes with flat base change on $\Sp(A)$.
 We conjecture that the formation of $\D_{\st}(V)$ and $\D_{\cris}(V)$ also commutes with flat base change on $\Sp(A)$.

 In section~\ref{b-adm-loci}, we prove Theorems~\ref{adm-locus-thm} and \ref{pointwise-adm-thm}.
 We first study the behavior of $\D_{\HT}(V)$ and $\D_{\dR}(V)$ under non-flat base changes.
-We use Pottharst's~\cite{pottharst} theory of cohomology and base change for Galois cohomology with affinoid coefficients to prove Theorems~\ref{dht-ddr-periods-thm} and \ref{pointwise-dht-ddr-periods-thm}, giving us functorial Hodge-Tate and de Rham loci.
+We use Pottharst's~\cite{pottharst} theory of cohomology and base change for Galois cohomology with affinoid coefficients to prove Theorems~\ref{dht-ddr-periods-thm} and \ref{pointwise-dht-ddr-periods-thm}, giving us functorial Hodge--Tate and de Rham loci.

 We can then use the existence of a functorial de Rham locus to construct functorial semi-stable and crystalline loci, following the argument of~\cite{bc}.
 More precisely, we prove that ``de Rham implies uniformly potentially semi-stable'', using Lemma~\ref{embed} to generalize a similar result of~\cite{bc} when the base is reduced.
-The locus of points where the Galois representation is semi-stable with Hodge-Tate weights in the interval $[a,b]$ is a union of connected components of the locus ``de Rham with Hodge-Tate weights in the interval $[a,b]$''.
+The locus of points where the Galois representation is semi-stable with Hodge--Tate weights in the interval $[a,b]$ is a union of connected components of the locus ``de Rham with Hodge--Tate weights in the interval $[a,b]$''.
 We can then cut out the crystalline locus as the subspace where the monodromy operator $N$ vanishes.